Latest blog posts

 Publishers often require an embargo period to be applied before deposit is allowed.
 This can be anything from a few months to several years (!).

 The following embargo periods fit within the eligibility criteria of REF 2021:

 - REF panel A &B: up to 12 months

 - REF panel C&D: up to 24 months

-Be aware that papers published in journals with embargo periods in excess of HEFCE’s maximums will not be eligible for the REF.
+Be aware that papers published in journals with embargo periods in excess of 24 months will not be eligible for REF 2021.

-Check with publishers before you agree to publish your research.
+Check embargo periods with publishers before you agree to publish your research.